Ground Beef Mongolian Noodles

 Refrigerator Storage

-• Store leftovers in an airtight container.
+• Store in an airtight container.

 Freezing Ground Beef Mongolian Noodles

-• Freeze in an airtight container or freezer bag.
+• Freeze in freezer-safe containers or bags.

 • Can be stored for up to 2 months.